WilsonBillkia/bane/README.md

 ## Project Goals:

 ### Secure.
-* Decentralise nodes at scale outside cloud providers
+* Help decentralise nodes at scale outside cloud providers
-* Be compliant with the ISO 27001 Information Security Standard
+* Compliant with the ISO 27001 Information Security Standard
-* Provide an alternative to a containerised pipeline
+* Harden nodes by reducing attack surface; no management agents
+* Only needs python and secure shell.

 ### Positive Social Impact
-* Reduce or entirely remove cloud and hosting costs
+* Reduce or entirely remove cloud and hosting costs from projects
-* Lower technical barrier for node operation
+* Lower technical and cost barriers for node operation
 * Enable potentially eco friendly reuse of obsolete tech
 * Enable low power nodes such as Raspberry Pi